Case Study: Health Care Coordinators

-Tracey cites an example of an 84-year old patient living alone in a remote location.
+A good example is that of an 84-year old patient living alone in a remote location.

 The patient was having to put bin bags in a wheelbarrow and take them down a long track to be collected on the road side.
 This was putting her at significant risk of a fall or other injury.

-Tracey spoke to Durham County Council and made sure that assisted bin collections were arranged, meaning no long trips up and down the track.
+After speaking to Durham County Council, we made sure that assisted bin collections were arranged, meaning no long trips up and down the track.
 Something as simple as that made a big difference to the patient, and also built a great deal of trust.